kostia/jquery.videosequence/README.md

 node app.js
 ```

-* Open [http://localhost:3000](http://localhost:3000) in a browser supporting media source extensions.
+* Open [http://localhost:3000](http://localhost:3000/test.html) in a browser supporting media source extensions.
 You should see a movie counter starting with 5 and counting down to 1 (the "1" is not actually displayed, but an empty square instead).
+You should also hear the corresponding beeping sound.
+It should look like this:

 ![Counter](https://raw.github.com/kostia/jquery.videosequence/master/counter.png)